North Korea says U.N. envoy expressed willingness to ease tensions

-SEOUL (Reuters) - U.N. political affairs chief Jeffrey Feltman, who visited North Korea this week, expressed willingness to ease tension on the Korean peninsula, state media said on Saturday, amid a rising war of words over the North’s missile and nuclear programs.
+SEOUL (Reuters) - The U.N. political affairs chief expressed willingness to ease tension on the Korean peninsula during a visit to North Korea this week, state media said on Saturday, amid a rising war of words over the North’s missile and nuclear programs.

 North Korea also said in a statement carried by its official KCNA news agency that the U.N. envoy acknowledged the negative impact of sanctions on humanitarian aid to North Korea.

-Feltman, the highest-level U.N. official to visit North Korea since 2012, was not immediately available for comment.
+Jeffrey Feltman, the highest-level U.N. official to visit North Korea since 2012, did not speak to reporters upon arriving back from Pyongyang at Beijing airport on Saturday morning.

 “The United Nations expressed concerns over the heightened situation on the Korean peninsula and expressed willingness to work on easing tensions on the Korean peninsula in accordance with the U.N.
 Charter which is based on international peace and security,” KCNA said.

+Speaking at an academic forum, Chinese Foreign Minister Wang Yi said the situation on the Korean peninsula had entered a vicious circle of shows of strength and confrontation, and the outlook was not optimistic, China’s Foreign Ministry said in a statement.

+“But at the same time it can be seen that hopes for peace have yet to extinguished.
+The prospects for negotiations still exist, and the option of resorting to force cannot be accepted,” Wang was quoted as saying.

-North Korea is pursuing nuclear and missile weapons programmes in defiance of U.N. sanctions and international condemnation.
+North Korea is pursuing nuclear and missile weapons programs in defiance of U.N. sanctions and international condemnation.

 On Nov.
 29, it test-fired an intercontinental ballistic missile which it said was its most advanced yet, capable of reaching the mainland United States.